 The second retrospective for the retrospective challenge 2020 is the three piglets retrospective.
 This retrospective was hosted for a large project group, as well as for the team that I am the Scrum master in.
 The goal of the three piglets retrospective was to look at an upcoming deadline, and see how the group felt about the upcoming deadline.

-The three piglets retrospective is based of the fable the three little pigs.
-The goal of the three little pigs retrospective is to divide the last iteration, or time period in the three categories of the houses of the pigs.
+The three piglets retrospective is based on the fable the three little pigs.
+The goal of the three little pigs retrospective is to divide the last iteration or time period into the three categories of the houses of the pigs.
 Check google for pictures of the houses, or let the best creative side of you draw the houses on a whiteboard.

 The team then will put post it’s about the last iteration or time period in one of the three categories.
 Keep in mind, that this doesn’t have to be about technology, it can be about anything.
 Stakeholder interaction, decisions by management, basically anything that impacted the team.
 Let’s take a look at the columns of the three little pigs retrospective:

 |House of Stones||Everything the team is extremely proud of, no chance the big bad wolf can blow away this house.
 Example: We are proud that the pipeline didn’t crash a single time this sprint, since we fixed it last sprint.|